HVAC industry statistics, 2026 edition

 Segment breakdown

-Where the $152 billion actually sits.
+Where the full services revenue actually sits.

 Six segments, share of total services revenue, and the one-line read on each.
 Residential service-and-repair is the centre of gravity.
 New-installation residential rides the IRA rebate wave.
 Commercial new-installation is the slowest mover.